Schoolchildren are taught about inclusion in an Admiral Play Together workshop

 As well as new inclusive knowledge, each pupil who completes the training will receive a “Including Everyone” certificate and Play Together Activity Booklet.

-To book a Play Together session please contact Dr. Rachael Newport, Disability Sport Wales' Insight and Learning Senior Officer:
+To book a Play Together session please contact our Education and Training Officer:

 Please speak to me in English